nsidc/pmesdr/README.md

-The python package, eXtended generic swath (`gsx`), uses an object-oriented Adapter design pattern to encapsulate sensor- or producer-specific idiosyncrasies.
+The python package, eXtended generic swath (`gsx`), uses an object-oriented Adapter design pattern to encapsulate sensor- or producer-specific idiosyncrasies that occur in input swath data from multiple input sources.
 Running gsx on any of the accepted swath data files (also referred to as `Level 1b` or `Level 1c` files) translates the contents into a generic version of passive microwave swath data with all required metadata and geolocation for the PMESDR system.
-With a few notable exceptions, all differences between input swath files are encapsulated in the `gsx` python convertor.
+With a few notable exceptions (see [Known Issues](#known-issues)), all differences between input swath files are encapsulated in the `gsx` python convertor.
 This design simplifies the PMESDR system modules by removing most special logic for handling data from new sensors or data producers.

 Files formatted as `gsx` are NC-compliant, with required geolocation and positional metadata in a format that is expected by the [C gsx